 In 1963, Hurricane Arlene reached Category 3 status and pummeled Bermuda with more than 6 inches of rain in a matter of hours.
 It was one of the island nation’s wettest days ever recorded.

-Whether or not Arlene will become a hurricane connects directly to its wind speed.
+Whether or not Arlene would have become a hurricane connected directly to its wind speed.
 All named storms are a form of tropical cyclone — a rotating, organized system of clouds and thunderstorms that originates over tropical or subtropical waters and has a closed low-level circulation.

 The first stage, a tropical depression, has sustained wind speeds of less than 39 mph.
 Tropical depressions are not given names, but are tracked to determine if they are growing into tropical storms or hurricanes.
 Arlene’s classification as a tropical storm and the release of its name happens when its sustained wind speed reaches 39 mph.
+Currently, Arlene has sustained winds of up to 40 mph.
 If that speed reaches 74 mph, Arlene will be a hurricane.

 As you’ll see below, even if a tropical storm never achieves hurricane status, it can pose a threat to lives and property — resulting from heavy rain, strong winds, flash flooding and mudslides.